 Let your name appear as it would in a resume.
 Don’t use your job/industry in your domain name.
 These things are bound to change with time but your domain name must remain the same.

 Setting Up Your Bio Page

 Choose a hosting service where you will point your domain.
-Your internet service provider may provide the service at a fee.
-Alternatively you can search online for other web hosting companies.
+Your internet service provider may provide the service for a fee.
+Alternatively, you can search online for other web hosting companies.

 Depending on whether you want to host a simple web page or blog, buy a hosting package that offers the services you need.
 Propagation of a new domain name to the new host could take a day or so.
 Point it to the web host so that your bio page becomes operational.

 The bio page is one of the most important pages of the site.
 This page defines you and is most likely to attract the most attention.
 Writing about your topics of expertise might come easy, but not so when you are required to write about yourself.

 As you write, keep your audience in mind.
 A bio is not for building your ego, it is an unbiased way of informing your audience of your skills and expertise that they may need.